bookpanda/2110524-CLOUD-COMP-TECH/activity/week3/3-iaas-autoscale.md

 - target group -> health check -> /logo_aws_reduced.gif

 # C. Experiment with siege to trigger events to add instances and remove instances
+- use ELB DNS, not EC2's

+# D. Experiment with fault tolerance
+- change min instances to 2 in ASG